DigitalPublishingToolkit/TOD50/md/book.md

 this discourse has been constructed since the end of the military dictatorship.
-Documents like the *Orvil Project,*[^f05_37] a classified file that recounts a delusional version of Brazil's history through a war between communists and patriots, and whose last chapter is the cultural war, was written in the 1970s and has been unearthed by the far-right.
+Documents like the *Orvil Project,*[^f05_37] a classified file that recounts a delusional version of Brazil's history through a war between communists and patriots, and whose last chapter focuses on cultural war, were written in the 1970s and have been unearthed by the far-right.

 Unconscious beliefs do not act alone in this war.
 Today, there is a pragmatic, systematic, and international organization of alt-right